Piracy: Rewards

-Although the Royal Navy suffered from many morale issues, it answered the question of prize money via the 'Cruizers and Convoys' Act of 1708 which handed over the share previously gained by the Crown to the captors of the ship.
+Although the Royal Navy suffered from many morale issues, it answered the question of prize money via the Cruizers and Convoys Act 1708 which handed over the share previously gained by the Crown to the captors of the ship.
 Technically it was still possible for the Crown to get the money or a portion of it but this rarely happened.
 The process of condemnation of a captured vessel and its cargo and men was given to the High Court of the Admiralty and this was the process which remained in force with minor changes throughout the Revolutionary and Napoleonic Wars.

 Even the flag officer's share was not quite straightforward; he would only get the full one-eighth if he had no junior flag officer beneath him.
 If this was the case then he would get a third share.
 If he had more than one then he would take one-half while the rest was shared out equally.

 There was a great deal of money to be made in this way.
 The record breaker was the capture of the Spanish frigate Hermione, which was carrying treasure in 1762.
 The value of this was so great that each individual seaman netted £485 ($1.4 million in 2008 dollars).
 The two captains responsible, Evans and Pownall, received £65,000 each ($188.4 million).
 In January 1807 the frigate Caroline took the Spanish San Rafael, which brought in £52,000 for her captain, Peter Rainier (who had been only a midshipman some thirteen months before).
 All through the wars there are examples of this kind of luck falling on captains.
 Another famous 'capture' was that of the Spanish frigates Thetis and Santa Brigada, which were loaded with gold specie.
 They were taken by four British frigates who shared the money, each captain receiving £40,730.
 Each lieutenant got £5,091, the Warrant Officer group, £2,468, the midshipmen £791 and the individual seamen £182.